datacarpentry/python-socialsci/_episodes/04-reusable.md

 ~~~
 {: .output}

-The only change we have made is to provide a default value for the `raisdto` parameter.
+The only change we have made is to provide a default value for the `sep` parameter.
 Now if the user does not provide a value, then the value of 2 will be used.
-Because `num` is the first parameter we can specify its value by position.
+Because `items_str` is the first parameter we can specify its value by position.
 We could however have explicitly named the parameters we were referring to.

 ~~~
-print(power2(num = 4))
+print(power2(sep = ','))
-print(power(raisedto = 6, num = 4))
+print(power(items_str = items_owned, sep=';'))
 ~~~
 {: .language-python}

 ~~~
-16
+1
-4096
+4
 ~~~
 {: .output}